 Live chickens and pigeons seen for sale at a wet market in Shanghai in 2011.
 (Photo: Dhi [CC BY 2.0]/Flickr)

-But even outside of health concerns, the idea of wet markets and selling live and freshly slaughtered animals is unfathomable to people who don't understand the culture.
+Even outside of health concerns, the idea of wet markets and selling live and freshly slaughtered animals is unfathomable to people who don't understand the culture.

 "When I'm talking with my students I say, 'The term warm meat, fresh meat, sounds disgusting to me, I grew up [in Germany] with chilled meat, that's all I know," Dirk Pfeiffer, a professor of veterinary medicine at City University in Hong Kong, tells The Guardian.
 "So I ask them why and they come up with all sorts of vague things like the soup tastes better or that it is a trust issue, knowing it is a live animal at the other end and not some diseased animal.
 It's all very subjective."